a-pavithraa/online-tutoring/README.md

 Application flow:

 Teacher logs into the application.
-Authentication is done via Cognito User Pool
+Authentication is done via Cognito.
+Teacher can schedule classes